IBM-Security/verify-access-operator/README.md

 NAME                                        READY   UP-TO-DATE   AVAILABLE   AGE verify-access-operator-controller-manager   1/1     1            1           21s
 ```
-At this point the IBM Security Verify Access operator has been deployed and is operational.
+At this point the IBM Verify Identity Access operator has been deployed and is operational.
 Any subsequent custom resources of the kind "IBMSecurityVerifyAccess" will result in the operator being invoked to create the deployment.

 ## Usage